How I Outranked Matt Cutts for the Term SEO in 7 Easy Steps

-Yes, I outranked Matt Cutts for the term “SEO” in Google.com at least as viewed from Europe.
+Yes, I outranked Matt Cutts for the term “SEO” on Google.com, at least as viewed from Europe.

-As it wasn’t very difficult to achieve that I will tell you how I did it.
+As it wasn’t very difficult to achieve it I will tell you how I did it.

 Not that it took me real work or I aimed at outranking Matt Cutts.
 It was an accident!

 I get most of my traffic via non-Google sources anyway.
-Still I want to show you the insurmountable dominance of SEO 2.0
+Nonetheless I want to show you the insurmountable dominance of SEO 2.0

 - Set up a self-hosted blog using WordPress